Mythili895/Email-Spam-Classification/README.md

 ## Model Building

-Have used Sklearn library's GaussianNB function to build the model
+Have used Sklearn library's GaussianNB function to build the model.
+Used sklearn metric's accuracy_score to find the accuracy of the classifier.